AdamBrodzinski/Retina-Sprites-for-Compass/README.md

     @import "utilities/retina-sprites";

 Create two folders in your images folder.
 For my example I've created "sprites" for 1x sprites and "sprites-retina" for 2x sprites.
 In my example I've also created a subfolder called buttons to sprite these as a group.
-Drop your photo's in these folders, they should have the same file name. **Also make sure the retina photo's are divisible by 4**.
+Drop your photo's in these folders, they should have the same file name. **Also make sure the retina images are divisible by 4**.
 If they are not, it can lead to clipping and shifting.

 In your SCSS file, declare where your sprites are located.
 In this example I have my buttons in a separate scss file, and I place the following in the top of this file.